maek95/basic-movie-website-vite-redux-seo-tdd/README.md

 ## Global State Management and localStorage

+`localStorage` is used to persist data in all these slices during page reloads.
+   In `App.jsx` there is an `useEffect` that searches localStorage for `popularMovies`, `favouritedMovies`, `visitedMovies`, if they are found they are dispatched to their respective Redux Slice and their arrays.

 Global state is managed using **Redux Toolkit** with three main slices:

-- **PopularMoviesSlice**: Fetches popular movies using `asyncThunk` and stores them in localStorage to minimize API calls.
+- **PopularMoviesSlice**: Manages popular movies.
+It contains an `asyncTunk`-function that fetches Top-20 popular movies from the TMDB API - or if it has already been fetched it is retrieved from localStorage.
 - **FavouritedMoviesSlice**: Manages favourite movies.
-These are displayed on the home page and the user's personal page.
-- **VisitedMoviesSlice**: Tracks which movie pages a user has visited.
+- **VisitedMoviesSlice**: Manages tracking of movies which a user has visited.

-`localStorage` is used to persist data in all these slices during page reloads.
-   In `App.jsx` there is an `useEffect` that searches localStorage for `popularMovies`, `favouritedMovies`, `visitedMovies`, if they are found they are dispatched to their respective Redux Slice.

 ## Testing